FAQs

 Feature Acupuncture Dry Needling

-Shared feature Both use fine needles and may be included within a physiotherapy treatment plan
+Shared feature Both use fine needles and should be matched to your condition, safety screen, and goals.

 Is Acupuncture Right for You?